pixfizz/pixfizz-knowledge/40_PLAYBOOK_UPDATED.md

 many child sites.
 Prove the fix as a site-level override first, then promote it to the parent.

+## Two rules for diagnosing platform problems

+### A matching symptom is not a confirmed cause

+When the documented cause predicts the observed symptom *exactly*, that is when to be most careful, not least.
+A perfect match is what stops people looking further.

+**Find a working instance and diff it before acting.** Export the product, site or configuration that works, diff it field by field against the one that does not, and act on the difference.
+If the working one carries the supposedly-fatal setting, the documentation is wrong.

+This has now resolved two multi-round misdiagnoses on this platform, both of which had survived several confident, internally consistent explanations.

+### A measurement is only evidence if the path it travelled is known not to alter it

+Chat attachments, messaging apps and some file-sharing tools silently re-encode files — commonly capping the long edge and converting to JPEG, which destroys transparency.

+- Measure on the machine holding the file, or transfer by a path known to preserve bytes, and **confirm the byte count and checksum match the source**.
+- Read the file's own header rather than a viewer's info panel.
+A macOS info panel reports "RGB" for an RGBA PNG and "72 dpi" for a file with no DPI at all — both readings have caused wrong diagnoses.
+- **If measurements cluster on a suspiciously round number, that number is far more likely to be a limit in the measurement path than a threshold in the system being studied.**

 ------------------------------------------------------------------------

 ## Changelog